InstaWP/iwp-migration-helper/README.md

 ## Configuration

-You need to set these values in `iwp-hosting-migration.php` file:
+You need to set these values in `iwp-migration-helper.php` file:

 1. API Key can be generated from API Token page here - https://app.instawp.io/user/api-tokens, use the read-only + read-write key.
 2. API Domain should be https://app.instawp.io